-The cbapi provides several helper functions to assist in creating watchlists and
+The chapi provides several helper functions to assist in creating watchlists and feeds.

-Watchlists are simply saved Queries that are automatically run on the Cb Response server on a periodic basis.
+Watchlists are simply saved Queries that are automatically run on the EDR (CB Response) server on a periodic basis.
 Results of the watchlist are tagged in the database and optionally trigger alerts.
 Therefore, a cbapi Query can easily be converted into a watchlist through the Query .create_watchlist() function: